ThienMD/use-reducer-flipper/README.md

 ![screenshot of the plugin](https://i.imgur.com/blqn8oT.png)

 UseReducer Logger for [Flipper](https://fbflipper.com/).
-It can log useReducer actions and show inside Flipper using [flipper-plugin-useReducer-debugger](https://github.com/jk-gan/flipper-plugin-useReducer-debugger).
+It can log useReducer actions and show inside Flipper using [flipper-plugin-redux-debugger ](https://github.com/jk-gan/flipper-plugin-useReducer-debugger).

 ### Support